lorddev/coding-standards/JavaScript.md

 Although you can force your site to use a certain method via configuration settings, [I recommend](http://mustfollow.wordpress.com/2012/08/12/optimizing-jquery-selectors-for-asp-net-controls/) future-proofing your jQuery selectors.

-Per [Encosia benchmarks](http://encosia.com/11-keystrokes-that-made-my-jquery-selector-run-10x-faster/), for a server-side TextBox control, the recommended method is
+Per [Encosia benchmarks](http://encosia.com/11-keystrokes-that-made-my-jquery-selector-run-10x-faster/), for a server-side TextBox control, the recommended method is to use the "ends-with" (`$=`) selector, in combination with the tagName, e.g.

      $('input[id$=txtInput]');